State profile · NJ · CMS + NAIC

 New Jersey auto rates in detail →

 New Jersey operates a state-based health-insurance marketplace, so its issuers are not in the federal CMS Transparency-in-Coverage file.
-For health-plan denial data, residents should consult the New Jersey Department of Insurance and the state exchange directly.
+For health-plan denial data, consult the New Jersey Department of Insurance and the state exchange directly.